Clinical Trials

 Grades will be based on total points achieved on homework (~25%), protocol development and critiquing (~50%), and the final exam (~25%).
 Late assignments are not accepted.

 Protocol Assignment: Email a copy of your cumulative protocol to your section leader by noon the Monday before each Small Group Section.
+If the Monday is a holiday, protocol assignments are due on Tuesday of the same week.

 Students not in full-year TICR Programs who satisfactorily pass all course requirements will, upon request, receive a Certificate of Course Completion.